brantwills/Angular-Paging/README.md

 ####Known Issues
 --------------
-1. Increasing the adjacent values beyond '2' screws things up
-2. Would be nice to pass in a function to the directive on page item click
+1. Would be nice to pass in a function to the directive on page item click
-3. The repository name should probably not have 'ng' as in ngPaging
+2. The repository name should probably not have 'ng' as in ngPaging

 <br/>